Fire protecting structural steelwork

 - A catalyst which decomposes to produce a mineral acid such as phosphoric acid.

-- A carbonific such as starch which combines with the mineral acid to form a carbonaceous char.
+- A carbonific such as starch which combines with the mineral acid to form a large volume of carbonaceous char.

 - A binder or resin which softens at a predetermined temperature.